 Accept and Allow

 Sometimes, these scary, intrusive thoughts can be overwhelming.
-So much so that you cannot think straight or use the rational part of your brain to analyze and diffuse them.
+So much so that you cannot think straight or use the rational part of your brain to analyze and weaken them.
 We sometimes get overtaken by our emotional brain.

 When that happens, you can follow a different strategy: accept and allow.